ConfederacyOfGaia/Gaia/mage.md

 ### Arcane Specialization

-When you reach 2nd level, you choose a specialization:  Elementalist, Illusionist, Sage, Traveler, Telekineticist, or Warmage, all detailed at the end of the class description.
+When you reach 2nd level, you choose a specialization:  Elementalist, Illusionist, Psychokineticist, Sage, Traveler, or Warmage, all detailed at the end of the class description.

 Your choice grants you features at 2nd level and again at 6th, 10th, and 14th level.